cloudx-labs/posts/posts/octavio-luna/Elasticsearch:-A-Powerful-Search-Engine-for-Backend-Engineers.md

 ```

-Once Elasticsearch is started, you can access it using the Elasticsearch Web UI: [https://localhost:9200/](https://localhost:9200/).
+Once it is started, you can access it using the Web UI: [https://localhost:9200/](https://localhost:9200/).
 The Web UI will allow you to create indexes, add documents and perform searches.

 ## Steps to Set Up Elasticsearch on Windows: